Other Ways To Help

 Qualifications / Knowledge / Skills & Experience

-- A relevant tertiary qualification in development studies, and/or financial qualification.
+– A relevant tertiary qualification such as development studies

-- Understanding of the not-for-profit sector and ideally experience working in the sector.
+– Understanding of the not-for-profit sector or willingness to learn.

-- Proficient in Microsoft Excel – design, database functions, and data classification and management.
+– Experienced in Microsoft Excel and data management.

 – Understanding of accounting, budgeting & financial management.